 Undoubtedly, the Fed will take some criticism for abandoning its previous rate-hiking plans at a time of solid — albeit slowing — U.S. economic growth and record-low unemployment.
 In normal times, that’s when rates are supposed to move higher.
 But that’s only part of the story.

-“Central banks often get a bad rap, but you can’t ignore the results we’ve seen over the past decade,” says Andrew Cormack, a Capital Group fixed-income portfolio manager.
+“Central banks often get a bad rap, but you can’t ignore the results we’ve seen over the past decade,” says Andrew Cormack, a portfolio manager with Capital World Bond Fund®.
 “In the U.S., we’re now 11 years into an economic expansion, unemployment has fallen from 10% to below 4%, the stock market is hitting all-time highs and wages have finally started moving higher.

 “During and after the financial crisis, central bankers had to be imaginative with unorthodox and experimental monetary policy,” Cormack continues.
 “It’s hard to argue that they’ve done a bad job.
 And, ultimately, investors who stayed invested have been rewarded.”